isomerpages/mse/_policies/3-water.md

 	<input type="checkbox" id="title5"  /><label for="title5">Our Efforts</label>
 	<div class="accordion-content">
 		<p>Through careful planning and innovation, we have been able to build a robust, diversified and sustainable supply of water over the decades with our Four National Taps: <br>1) water from local catchment,<br>2) imported water, <br> 3) high-grade reclaimed water known as NEWater and <br>4) desalinated water.</p>
 		<p>Water demand is expected to almost double by 2065.
-To meet this growing need, we have to continue planning ahead, innovating and investing in research and development of more efficient water treatment processes to ensure the long-term sustainability of our water resources.
+To meet this growing need, we have to continue planning ahead, innovating and investing in research and development of more efficient water treatment processes to ensure the long-term sustainability of our water resources.</p>
 	</div>
 </div>